matter-labs/zksync-docs/content/00.build/05.start-coding/10.zksync-101/_upgrading/_beacon_proxy_contract_upgradability.md

 ---

-## Verify upgradable contracts
+## Verify upgradeable contracts

 ::callout{icon="i-heroicons-exclamation-triangle" color="amber"}
-Since we are using the in-memory node for our smart contracts, we do not have the feature available to verify the smart contract.
+Since we are using the in memory node for our smart contracts, we do not have the feature available to verify the smart contract.

-The following explains how you will need to verify an upgraded smart contract on testnet or mainnet.
+The following explains how you can verify an upgraded smart contract on testnet or mainnet.
 ::

-For the verification of our upgradable contracts, it's essential to utilize the proxy address that was specified in our upgrade script.
+For the verification of our upgradeable contracts, it's essential to utilize the proxy address that was specified in our upgrade script.

 To proceed with verification, execute the following command: